danielharrell/LectFall2015/Question.md

 noun, lest my question imply your answer.

 But then am I *not* using the word "what" in my question as a pronoun?
 There is a problem with this possibility, too.
-For even if my question makes sense in advance of any answer, as a question it asks for an answer; and in this case for the very answer you give about what you had for lunch.
+For even if my question makes sense in advance of any answer, and cannot then imply an answer, it still asks for an answer; and in this case for the very answer you give about what you had for lunch.
 Indeed, in this direction, we might say that the noun "pizza" is too general, rather than too specific, to have been replaced in advance by the pronoun "what" in my question.
 After all, in asking you what you had for lunch, I am asking you about the very piece of pizza you had for lunch, all other pizza aside.

 But what should we make, then, of my use of the word "what"?
 If my question is to make sense in advance of your answer,